 I never understood the intricacies of Colombia's half-century of conflict until I went there - and spoke to everyday people, to victims of the armed struggle, to perpetrators and former soldiers.
 Had I not spoken Spanish, our conversations would have stayed superficial.

-Of course you can get your information from a guidebook or from Wikipedia, but by studying a language you'll be learning about what underlies a culture.
+Of course you can get your information from a guidebook or from Wikipedia, but by participating in language learning programs you'll be learning about what underlies a culture.
 A bit of the language will open up the world of cinema (imagine, Bollywood in Hindi or Almodovar in Spanish?)
 Increase your fluency and soon you'll be reading Cervantes and Victor Hugo in the original - and even if you don't catch everything, language has a cadence you'll learn to recognize.
 You'll also be opening doors into families and festivities that might otherwise remain closed to you.
 Sure, you'll get plenty of invitations if you don't speak the language but if you do, even scratchily, you'll be the belle of the ball!

 The fact that I learned to speak basic Thai when I lived in Bangkok changed the country for me: I made Thai friends, was invited to ceremonies and gatherings and welcomed into homes because I wasn't a 'total foreigner'.
-Well, I was, but I didn't sound like one and I was making the effort.
+Well, I was, but I didn't always sound like one and I was making the effort.
 I was passed around family members with a single gleeful sentence: "She speaks Thai!"
 I didn't, not really, but no one cared.
 They were thrilled I'd taken the time and made the effort.